mghneurotherapeutics/GalileoTACS/README.md

 Manuscript Title: Altering Alpha-Frequency Brain Oscillations with Rapid Analog Feedback-Driven Neurostimulation
 Authors: Alik Sunil Widge, Matthew Boggess, Andrew Mullen, Shivani Sheopory, Roman Loonis, Daniel Freeman, Earl K Miller

-Current Status: Pending at eLIFE
+Current Status: Pending at PLOS ONE
   - Paper submitted to Frontiers on June 27, 2017.
 The initial commit represents the code in the state used to generate the figures for the initial submission.
   - It was returned with reviewer comments and then resubmitted with revision on November 3, 2017.
 The commit with message "revisions done: code that provided revisions submission" represents the commit that has the code at the status when revisions were submitted.
   - It was rejected from Frontiers after review.
 We cleaned up and then resubmitted to eLIFE.